gioruu/convex-tanstack-start/README.md

 This app is written in TanStack Query, you can see the source!

-## React Query navigation: preload or wait for load in the loader!
+## React Query integration: preload or wait for load in the loader!

 General React Query integration.
 This is the first thing to show.